IDEAL18 is intended to support the ignition and development of high quality intergenerational initiatives.

 Relating with Love

 Our logo design was inspired by the powerful art of Rita Blitt.
 We were first moved by the strong interconnected shapes of this piece that evoke feelings of continuous and harmonious movement.
+When we later discovered its name, “Relating with Love,” we knew this had to be a part of our identity.
+Our work connects generations through love and shared experience, creating ongoing, meaningful relationships.
+We are honored and grateful to have Rita’s beautiful work representing ours.
+“Relating with Love” resides in the Rita Blitt Gallery and Sculpture Garden of the Mulvane Art Museum.

 “The joy of this program has spread throughout the school and the senior department with other staff members wanting to be a part.
 In fact, on elder days, we often have JCC staff and members just standing at the door watching with joy across their faces.
 We feel like it has impacted so many more than just the senior and EC, it helps others around us to remember why we do the important work that we do at JCCs.”